Age Pension eligibility

 Income test limits

-Whether or not you get the Age Pension, and how much you receive in payments (a full pension or part pension), depends on how much other income you have.
+Whether or not you get the Age Pension, and how much you get in payments (a full pension or part pension), depends on how much other income you have.
 These tables show how much you can earn under the income test.

 Select your living situation: